 This group of building descriptors relate to the secondary HVAC systems.
-There is not a one-to-one relationship between secondary HVAC system components in the proposed design and the baseline building since the baseline building system is determined from building type, size, and heating source.
+There is not a one-to-one relationship between secondary HVAC system components in the proposed design and the baseline building for projects subject to 90.1 2022 G3.2 since the baseline building system is determined from building type, size, and heating source.
 Depending on the nature of the proposed design, any of the building descriptors could apply.

 The HVAC baseline systems are described in the summary tables below for reference.
 The details of individual building descriptor definitions can be found in Sections 3.8 and 3.9.